The NebraskaTeaching and Certification Resource

 The first step toward Nebraska teaching certification is completing educational requirements.
 A four-year bachelor’s degree in education from an accredited school is necessary.
 There are no specific course hour requirements, but candidates must complete student teaching, observations, and internships.
 In addition, Nebraska statute requires human relations training as part of teacher preparation.
 Special education training is also needed and may be in the form of coursework or work experience.

-In January 2012, the US Bureau of Labor Statistics reported Nebraska’s unemployment rate at 4.5%, significantly lower than the national average of 8.5% unemployment.
 The Occupational Supply and Demand System projects 1,666 annual job openings in education and library related fields in Nebraska through 2018.
 In 2008 and 2007 respectively, the National Center for Education Statistics reported 20,258 public school and 2,820 private school teachers employed throughout the state.
 The National Education Association estimates the average beginning teacher’s salary at $27,030 and the average overall teaching salary at $47,368, the 35th highest average among states.
 The NEA lists teaching shortages in middle and high school special education, math and science, especially in rural areas.
 For specific information regarding certification and specialization programs, please contact local teaching and education schools.
 The Nebraska State Education Association is another great source for current news and information for educators in Nebraska.

 Nebraska Teacher Testing Requirements